 - Thin-walled panels: Concrete pulverizers with fine, well-dosed force to bite edges and remove layer by layer.

-- Local thickenings/ribs: Stone and concrete splitters to create defined split lines; pre-drilling can improve split guidance.
+- Local thickenings or ribs: Stone and concrete splitters to create defined split lines; pre-drilling can improve split guidance.

 - Metal embedded parts: Steel shears or combi shears for anchors, brackets, and auxiliary frames; for mixed connections, additionally multi cutters for flexible separation tasks.